First-order logic: Algebraizations

 These algebras are all lattices that properly extend the two-element Boolean algebra.

 Tarski and Givant (1987) showed that the fragment of first-order logic that has no atomic sentence lying in the scope of more than three quantifiers has the same expressive power as relation algebra.
-This fragment is of great interest because it suffices for Peano arithmetic and most axiomatic set theory, including the canonical ZFC.
+This fragment is of great interest because it suffices for Peano arithmetic and most axiomatic set theory, including the canonical Zermelo–Fraenkel set theory (ZFC).
 They also prove that first-order logic with a primitive ordered pair is equivalent to a relation algebra with two ordered pair projection functions.

 First-order theories, models, and elementary classes

 A first-order theory of a particular signature is a set of axioms, which are sentences consisting of symbols from that signature.
 The set of axioms is often finite or recursively enumerable, in which case the theory is called effective.
 Some authors require theories to also include all logical consequences of the axioms.
 The axioms are considered to hold within the theory and from them other sentences that hold within the theory can be derived.

 A first-order structure that satisfies all sentences in a given theory is said to be a model of the theory.
 An elementary class is the set of all structures satisfying a particular theory.
 These classes are a main subject of study in model theory.

 Many theories have an intended interpretation, a certain model that is kept in mind when studying the theory.
 For example, the intended interpretation of Peano arithmetic consists of the usual natural numbers with their usual operations.
 However, the Löwenheim–Skolem theorem shows that most first-order theories will also have other, nonstandard models.

-A theory is consistent if it is not possible to prove a contradiction from the axioms of the theory.
+A theory is consistent (within a deductive system) if it is not possible to prove a contradiction from the axioms of the theory.
 A theory is complete if, for every formula in its signature, either that formula or its negation is a logical consequence of the axioms of the theory.
-Gödel's incompleteness theorem shows that effective first-order theories that include a sufficient portion of the theory of the natural numbers can never be both consistent and complete.
+Gödel's incompleteness theorem shows that effective first-order theories that include a sufficient portion of the arithmetic of the natural numbers can never be both consistent and complete.